 Infrastructure Investment Program

-The Australian Government has committed more than $75 billion over the next 10 years in transport infrastructure across Australia as part of its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.
+The Australian Government is investing $100 billion over 10 years from 2019-20 in transport infrastructure across Australia through its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.

-This significant investment is a crucial part of the Government’s strategy to strengthen the economy, bust congestion in our cities, and make rural roads safer and more efficient.
+This significant investment is a crucial part of the Government’s strategy to bust congestion, better connect our regions, improve safety on our roads and meet our national freight challenge.

 Search for a place or project